 • People who experienced previous tech transitions successfully

-⚠️ Important: If AI imposter syndrome is causing persistent low mood, withdrawal from work, difficulty sleeping, or thoughts that you're worthless, that's beyond normal adjustment anxiety.
+⚠️ Important: If AI imposter syndrome is causing persistent low mood, withdrawal from work, difficulty sleeping, or thoughts that you're worthless, it may be crossing into AI-related depression — that's beyond normal adjustment anxiety.
 Consider talking to a mental health professional.
-Our resources page can help you find support, and infear.org has immediate help available.
+Our anxiety support resources can help you find support, and infear.org has immediate help available.

 The Five Lies AI Imposter Syndrome Tells You